-Affiliations with the Television Production Guild, Bafta’s Albert initiative and The Everyman Theatre create a virtuous circle of industry informed practice as well as placement and mentor opportunities.
+Our affiliation with the Television Production Guild, Bafta’s Albert initiative and The Everyman Theatre has developed our industry informed practice as well as placement and mentor opportunities.

-This ongoing interaction with the creative industries ensures that the focus is not just on traditional creative arts roles, but also offers opportunities for students who may be well suited to address the non-creative skills gap that the creative industries are experiencing, thus increasing the employability of our graduates.
-The embedding of smaller teaser events and trips into each semester including visits to the Royal Television Society careers fair in London, the Edinburgh Festival and Media City, as well as trips to meet production staff at Warner Bros Studio.
+Our ongoing interaction with creative industries ensures that the focus is not just on traditional creative arts roles.
+It also offers opportunities for students who are well suited to address the non-creative skills gap that the creative industries are experiencing.
+The semester offers smaller teaser events and trips including visits to the Royal Television Society careers fair in London, the Edinburgh Festival and Media City, as well as trips to meet production staff at Warner Bros Studio.

-Personal tutor support is offered to students applying for scholarships and the Student Opportunity Fund as well as one to one coaching and group sessions delivered in partnership with organisations such as ITV, Facebook, the BBC and The Everyman Playhouse to help students prepare for entry-level job applications.
+Personal tutor support is offered to students applying for scholarships and the Student Opportunity Fund.
+We also offer one-to-one coaching and group sessions delivered in partnership with organisations such as ITV, Facebook, the BBC and The Everyman Playhouse to help students prepare for entry-level job applications.
 Twice monthly careers surgeries are offered alongside work placement drop-in sessions to continually support students.

 Unlock Your Potential

 This event brings industry speakers onto campus, hosting a series of workshops, talks and activities.
-Applying a sharper focus on extra-curricular opportunities to enhance student’s skills for employment.
-The event includes clusters of workshops based on different themes including personal career enhancement workshops with representatives from the world of creative arts.
+The event includes clusters of workshops based on different themes including personal career enhancement with representatives from the world of creative arts.
 A series of events under the banner the Creative Juice Bar also run throughout each semester.
 A programme of pop-up activities aimed at encouraging student aspiration and developing future employment routes are also available.